Rugvip/lerna-publish-experiment/README.md

 - Local `yarn release` helps out with making that PR
 - Workflow tags the release once it's in master
 - Publish to NPM

+a
+a
+a
+a
+a

+a
+a
+a
+a
+a
+s
+a
+a
+a
+a

+a